Chart Color Schemes

 Forest Glen shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Forest Glen trail has 20.7% of its residents aged 15 and above holding university degrees, compared to Australia's 30.4%.
-This indicates potential for educational development.
-Bachelor degrees are the most common at 13.8%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.0%).
-Vocational credentials are also prevalent, with 40.8% of residents aged 15 and above holding them - advanced diplomas at 12.2% and certificates at 28.6%.
+Forest Glen trail has 20.7% of residents aged 15 and above holding university degrees, compared to Australia's 30.4%.
+Bachelor degrees are the most prevalent at 13.8%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.0%).
+Vocational credentials are also common, with 40.8% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.2%) and certificates (28.6%).
+Educational participation is high, with 27.5% of residents currently enrolled in formal education, including 9.7% in primary education, 7.9% in secondary education, and 4.2% pursuing tertiary education.

 Frequently Asked Questions - Education